danielo515/codemods/Readme.md

 ### named-function-params

-Replace all function (with a name) definitions and calls to take named arguments instead of positional ones.
+Replace all functions (with a name) definitions and calls to take named arguments instead of positional ones.
 Turns:

 ```js